Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enterprise License.
 - [ ] License Included.

 ### Which of the following statements are true about Amazon Route 53 resource records?

-- [x] An Alias record can map one DNS name to another Amazon Route 53 DNS name.
-- [ ] A CNAME record can be created for your zone apex.
-- [x] An Amazon Route 53 CNAME record can point to any DNS record hosted anywhere.
-- [ ] TIL can be set for an Alias record in Amazon Route 53.
-- [ ] An Amazon Route 53 Alias record can point to any DNS record hosted anywhere.

-### Which of the following statements are true about Amazon Route 53 resource records?
 (Choose 2 answers)

 - [x] An Alias record can map one DNS name to another Amazon Route 53 DNS name.